 - 11.1 In April 2016 Cabinet supported the establishment of the Regional Partnership Board following the Social Services and Wellbeing (Wales) Act 2014; the partners being Blaenau Gwent, Caerphilly, Monmouthshire, Newport and Torfaen local authorities, Aneurin Bevan University Health Board, Torfaen Voluntary Alliance, Gwent Association of Voluntary Organisations. - 11.2 The WAO's review of progress against its Corporate Assessment of Newport and Corporate Assessment follow up recommendations (2015/16) was presented to and accepted by Cabinet in October 2016.
 It identified 4 proposals for improvement and determined that the Council has made progress against all the recommendations made in the Corporate Assessment follow-up report.
 Progress reports and updates on the action plan to address the recommendations and proposals for improvement were submitted to Cabinet in April 2017, November 2017 and March 2018. - 11.3 A review was conducted by WAO of 'Good governance when determining significant services changes' and a report was submitted to Cabinet in September 2017.
 No recommendations were made as a result of this review and 5 areas were highlighted where the Council's governance could be strengthened.
 The Council responded to this by compiling an action plan to address the proposals for improvement that were identified.

 12 Action Plan

-12.1 When all of the data for 2017/18 has been received this AGS will be updated and an Action Plan to further improve and strengthen the governance arrangements and their effectiveness in future years.
+12.1 Based on our review of the governance framework, the following issues will be addressed during 2018/19 to further improve and strengthen the governance arrangements and their effectiveness in future years.